awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

    1. Use the IAM console to generate Git credentials for your IAM user\.

-   1. Clone the project's AWS CodeCommit repository onto your local workstation\.
+   1. Clone the project's CodeCommit repository onto your local workstation\.

 ## Step 5: Add Logic to the Web Service<a name="sam-tutorial-add-logic"></a>